Community activities and civic responsibility

 - being part of a youth advisory group through the local council

-- promoting causes – for example, refugee rights, bushfire recovery and charities.
+- promoting causes – for example, environmental issues, refugee rights, bushfire recovery and charities.

 Your child might be interested in online civic or community activities – for example, an online campaign to save a local area of parkland.
 Online community involvement can motivate teenagers to get involved in face-to-face community activities.

 What teenagers get from being involved in community activities